Hueco Tanks State Park and Historic Site: Early inhabitants

 Later the area was occupied by Mescalero and Lipan Apaches and Jumano people.
 Also using the area were Comanche, Kiowa and Tiguas.
 Spanish and Mexican travelers were rare visitors to the area.
 The Kiowa called the area the Tso-doi-gyata-de-dee, meaning "rock cave where they were surrounded."
 In 1837, the Kiowa signed a treaty with the United States, however, shortly after Mexican soldiers forced them into a six-day siege in Hueco Tanks, during which most of them died.
 The earliest known modern graffiti dates back to the 1840s.

 The area was visited by United States Boundary Commissioner, John R. Bartlett, in 1852 who recorded some of the pictographs.
 Between 1858 and 1859, the Butterfield Overland Mail kept a stagecoach station in the area, but left when a better location was found to the south.
 An El Paso businessman, Juan Armendariz, purchased much of the Hueco Tanks land to use for ranching in 1895.
 Silverio Escontrías bought the land from Armendariz in 1898 and the family used it as a ranch and tourist attraction until 1956.
 The early El Paso Archaeological Society (EPAS) began to campaign for the land to be turned into a park and in 1935, the National Park Service offered to buy the land from the Escontrías family, but they refused.
 Fort Bliss leased land from the Escontrías family for training purposes in the 1940s and 50s.
 The ranch went on the real estate market in 1956 and during this time, members of archaeological and historical societies raised awareness of the area's significance.
 El Paso County took over the land in the mid-1960s.

-Rock painting of a deer at Hueco Tanks.

 In 1968, it was discussed whether or not the park should be turned over to the Tiguas.
 In 1969, the El Paso County commissioners decided to deed the park to the Texas Parks and Wildlife Commission.
 It was made a Texas State Park in 1970.
 The park's information center was made from the old Escontrías ranch house.
 It was added to the National Register of Historic Places in 1971.
 Archaeological excavations conducted by George Kegley took place in the area between 1972 and 1973.
 The park was named the Hueco Tanks State Historic Site in 1998.